 Before deciding to make a definitive change, it is important to analyze the governing documents of your HOA carefully.
 If your HOA board of directors is still unsure, it may be wise to consult an attorney.

 An HOA attorney can help ascertain which kinds of smoking prohibitions in your community and what particular modifications are permissible under the existing bylaws of your HOA.
 It is always in the best interest of the HOA to stay within its governing document to avoid any controversies or legal issues.

 2. Consider Adding an Amendment

 If your HOA does not have a clear policy about vaping or a policy that simply cannot include vaping, it may be wise to consider adding an amendment to the bylaws of your HOA.
 HOAs can implement common area vaping rules.
 The amendment can state that there will be no vaping in common areas.
 It may even be possible to simply amend an existing clause about smoking to include vaping, as well.

-Even though this process will be far from simple, it will be worthwhile in the long-term.
+Even though this process will be far from simple, it will be worthwhile in the long term.
 Residents will be protected from the risks associated with vaping or being close to an individual who is vaping.
-Be sure that your HOA has a clear process in place for substantial changes to the governing documents to avoid a major pushback from residents who may be unsatisfied at the beginning with the transition.
+Be sure that your HOA has a clear process in place for substantial changes to the governing documents to avoid a major pushback from residents who may be unsatisfied at the beginning of the transition.

 3. Follow Periodic Updates About the Safety of Vaping and New Legislation

 The one issue that makes vaping very complex for HOAs to tackle is that vaping is still very new.
 Granted, there have been several negative health incidents related to vaping; however, the extent of the damage that vaping causes is still yet to be decided.